simoncheikh/search-box-Sowlution/README.md

 # search-box-Sowlution# React + TypeScript + Vite

+*** NOTE: Please in the command line use "npm install" first to download the node-modules folder, then to run the project use "npm run dev"

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: